hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 * Have a general idea of the experiment and its objectives
 * Understand how and why we choose this dataset
 * Getting setup in R (project setup, loading data, loading libraries)
-* Gain a general understanding of the differential gene expression analysis workflow and why the negative binomial distribution is used to model RNA-Seq count data
+* Gain a general understanding of the differential gene expression analysis workflow and why the negative binomial distribution is used to model RNA-seq count data

 # Differential gene expression (DGE) analysis overview

-The goal of RNA-Seq is often to perform differential expression testing to determine which genes are expressed at different levels between conditions.
+The goal of RNA-seq is often to perform differential expression testing to determine which genes are expressed at different levels between conditions.
 These genes can offer biological insight into the processes affected by the condition(s) of interest.

-To determine the expression levels of genes, an RNA-Seq workflow is followed with the steps detailed in the image below.
+To determine the expression levels of genes, an RNA-seq workflow is followed with the steps detailed in the image below.
 All steps are performed on the command line (Linux/Unix) through the generation of the read counts per gene.
 The differential expression analysis and any downstream functional analysis are generally performed in R using R packages specifically designed for the complex statistical analyses required to determine whether genes are differentially expressed.

 <img src="../img/rnaseq_full_workflow.png" width="400">